-If you and your family are stuck at home self-isolating during this period of COVID-19 quarantine, there is only so much Fortnite, Netflix, and quarantine memes you can absorb before boredom sets in.
-You may not be able to leave home, but thanks to the internet, you can travel the world and soak in some culture from the comfort of your family’s sofa.
+If you and your family are safe at home self-isolating during this period of COVID-19 quarantine, there is only so much Fortnite, Netflix, and 2020 memes you can absorb before boredom sets in.
+You may not feel comfortable leaving home, but thanks to the internet, you can travel the world and soak in some culture from the comfort of your family’s sofa.

 Why not take the family to the Louvre this morning?
 Or solve an espionage case at the Spy Museum together this afternoon?
 Or celebrate Women’s History Month by learning about the women of NASA who helped the lunar landing happen?